 Sponsored by the National Science Foundation, the MRSEC REU program provides full-time summer undergraduate research opportunities at the forefront of materials science and engineering.
-Participants in our highly collaborative and interdisciplinary program, which focuses on predictive assemblies and engineered living materials, will be fully immersed in the research laboratories of any one of our 20 MRSEC faculty from 5 departments across campus (Chemistry and Biochemistry, Chemical Engineering, Molecular Biology, NanoEngineering, Physics), as they engage in projects with a focus in either or both experiment and theory.
-Learn more about the program and application process here.
+Participants in our collaborative and interdisciplinary program will be fully immersed in the materials research laboratory of one of our >20 MRSEC faculty from 5 departments across campus (Chemistry and Biochemistry, Chemical Engineering, Molecular Biology, NanoEngineering, Physics).
+Learn more about the program, faculty, projects, and application process here.

 Engineered Living Materials or IRG 2 aims to develop techniques that will enable the creation of materials at the living/non-living interface, with the potential for use in biosynthetic electronics, chemical threat decontamination, therapeutic synthesis/delivery, and soft robotics—among other applications.